Infinite-dimensional port-Hamiltonian systems with a stationary interface: Port-Hamiltonian Systems with Interface

 For these functions $x^{\pm}$, we define the function $x$ as in \eqref{aggregate state x}.
 Additionally, let us assume that the interface condition \eqref{Interface Variable fI} is satisfied as well.
 Then, the conservation law for $x_1$ of the aggregate system may be formally written as

 Note that, in \eqref{Conservation Law of x1}, the difference between $\frac{\partial}{\partial z}(c_l^{\pm} \cdot)$ and the notation $\frac{\partial}{\partial z}c_l^{\pm}$ is the following:

 i.e., in the former, the expression $c_l^{\pm} \mathcal{N}_1(x)$ is differentiated (in a distributional sense), and in the latter, the function $\mathcal{N}_1(x)$ is multiplied by the (distributional) derivative of $c_l^{\pm}$, yielding a point evaluation of $\mathcal{N}_1^{\pm}(x)$ at the interface position $l^{\pm}$.
 In the following, we will fix $t > 0$ and justify that the formal calculations in equation \eqref{Conservation Law of x1} make sense at least in the distributional sense.
-Note also that, due to the formal equality of the first and the last line in \eqref{Conservation Law of x1}, we expect $H^1([a,b], \mathbb{R}) \subset D_{\max}(\mathbf{d}_l).$ \begin{proposition} Let $x$ be defined as in \eqref{aggregate state x}, where $x^{\pm}$ are weak solutions of the systems of conservation laws \eqref{Systems of Conservation Laws}, satisfying the continuity condition \eqref{Interface Variable fI}.
+Note also that, due to the formal equality of the first and the last line in \eqref{Conservation Law of x1}, we expect that the maximal domain of the operator $\mathbf{d}_l$, $D_{\max}(\mathbf{d}_l)$, satisfies $H^1([a,b], \mathbb{R}) \subset D_{\max}(\mathbf{d}_l).$ \begin{proposition} Let $x$ be defined as in \eqref{aggregate state x}, where $x^{\pm}$ are weak solutions of the systems of conservation laws \eqref{Systems of Conservation Laws}, satisfying the continuity condition \eqref{Interface Variable fI}.
 Then equation (\ref{Conservation Law of x1}) holds in a distributional sense for all $t >0$, that is, for every test function $\varphi \in \mathcal{D}(a,b)$ it holds that

 \end{proposition}

 \begin{proof} Let $\varphi \in \mathcal{D}(a,b)$ be some test function.
 By virtue of \eqref{Systems of Conservation Laws} and due to the the continuity condition \eqref{Interface Variable fI} of $\mathcal{N}_1(x)$, it is easy to check that $\mathcal{N}_1(x(\cdot,t)) \in H^1([a,b], \mathbb{R})$.